 In connection with the acquisition of the MF Properties, the Company has a total of \$30.1 million of mortgage loans outstanding.
 The acquisition of the Greens of Pine Glen in February 2009 was financed with an assumed mortgage loan of \$6.5 million.
 The unpaid balance of the note bears a 7% annual interest rate payable monthly.
 The initial maturity date of the loan is September 2010 at which time the borrower has an option to extend the note for 18 months.
 In the third quarter of 2008 the Churchland acquisition was financed with first and second mortgage loans totaling approximately \$6.5 million, a \$5.5 million first mortgage and a \$1.0 million second mortgage.
 The interest rate on the first mortgage loan is variable and is calculated as one month LIBOR plus 2.55%.
 As of the transaction date, LIBOR was 2.471% and the interest on the mortgage loan was 5.021% per annum.
 The first mortgage loan matures in September 2013.
 The interest rate on the second mortgage loan is fixed for the first 36 months at 6.0% and then switches to LIBOR plus 3.0% for the remaining term.
-The second mortgage loan matures in November 2013.
-The fourth quarter 2008 acquisition of Glynn Place was financed with a mortgage loan of \$4.5 million.
-The interest rate on the mortgage loan is variable and is calculated as daily LIBOR plus 2.50%.
-As of the first payment date, December 1, 2008, LIBOR was 1.43% and the interest on the mortgage loan was 3.93% per annum.
+The second mortgage loan is variable and is calculated as one mortgage loan is variable and is calculated as daily LIBOR plus 2.50%.
+As of the first payment date, December 1, 2008, LIBOR was 1.43% and the interest on the mortgage loan is variable and is calculated as 3.93% per annum.
 The mortgage loan matures in November 2011.
 As of December 31, 2009, one month LIBOR was .23% and daily LIBOR was .17%.

 In connection with the 2007 acquisition of the six MF Properties located in Ohio and Kentucky, a mortgage loan of approximately \$19.9 million was obtained.
 The interest rate on this mortgage loan is variable and is calculated as one month LIBOR plus 1.55%.
 This mortgage loan contains three one-year renewal options held by the borrower.
 In July, 2009, the borrower entered into a Maturity Date Extension Agreement for the mortgage loan which extended the maturity on the mortgage one year to July 2010.
 In conjunction with the extension, the Company paid down the mortgage balance related to two of the financed properties, Eagle Ridge and Meadowview.
 The outstanding principal was reduced by approximately \$7.1 million resulting in a new outstanding mortgage balance of approximately \$12.8 million and the Eagle Ridge and Meadowview properties were released as collateral for the loan.
 The Company intends to provide appropriate notification to the lender of its' intent to exercise the option to extend the current maturities of mortgages on the MF Properties one year.
-While the Company expects to be able to renew or refinance current debt maturities, if the current illiquidity in the financial markets continues or further deteriorates the counterparties on the Company's credit facilities may be unable or unwilling to meet their commitments and the Company's ability to renew or refinance our outstanding debt financing may be negatively affected.
+While the Company's credit facilities may be unable or unwilling to meet their commitments and the Company's ability to renew or refinance our outstanding debt financing may be negatively affected.